SteelCompendium/data-gen/Draw Steel Rules.md

 You can use any ability with the Magic keyword even if your kit doesn’t have an implement, but you don’t get to apply your kit’s bonuses to that ability.

+#### BONE

-- **BONE:** Implements made from bone siphon the residual energy of your magic abilities to create or enhance a protective ward around you.
+Implements made from bone siphon the residual energy of your magic abilities to create or enhance a protective ward around you.

+#### CRYSTAL

-- **CRYSTAL:** Crystal implements spread the energy of magic abilities that create areas of effect to send their power farther.
+Crystal implements spread the energy of magic abilities that create areas of effect to send their power farther.

+#### GLASS

-- **GLASS:** While wielding a glass implement, your magic abilities are drawn into your body, giving you the gift of alacrity to increase your speed.
+While wielding a glass implement, your magic abilities are drawn into your body, giving you the gift of alacrity to increase your speed.

+#### METAL

-- **METAL:** When supernatural force flows through metal, that force’s ability to harm is enhanced.
+When supernatural force flows through metal, that force’s ability to harm is enhanced.
 Metal implements increase the damage you deal with magic abilities.

+#### STONE

-- **STONE:** When you wield a stone implement, you absorb the metaphysical weight of your magic abilities, increasing your stability.
+When you wield a stone implement, you absorb the metaphysical weight of your magic abilities, increasing your stability.

+#### WOOD

-- **WOOD:** Wood implements catapult magic energy that travels through them, increasing the range of your supernatural abilities.
+Wood implements catapult magic energy that travels through them, increasing the range of your supernatural abilities.

 ### KITS AND TREASURES